skeeto/skeeto.github.com/_posts/2022-05-22-My-take-on-where-s-all-the-code-.markdown

 A special directory entry handle of -1 tells the worker to exit.
-When traversal completes, the main thread becomes a worker until the queue empties, pushes one such handle for each worker thread, then joins the worker threads — a synchronization point that indicates all work is complete, and the main thread can move on to propagation and sorting.
+When traversal completes, the main thread becomes a worker until the queue empties, pushes one termination handle for each worker thread, then joins the worker threads — a synchronization point that indicates all work is complete, and the main thread can move on to propagation and sorting.

 This was a substantial performance boost.
 At least on my system, running